Prudential Risk

 In general, controls in this area are not commensurate with risk levels and particular weaknesses have been identified with regard to the oversight of distributors and agents.
 Further, the CBI has identified several instances of misapplication of the derogation provision under the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010.

-Firms’ AML controls should be tailored to the risks identified as part of their AML risk assessment and ongoing oversight of agents and distributors is required.
+Firms’ Anti-Money Laundering (AML) controls should be tailored to the risks identified as part of their AML risk assessment and ongoing oversight of agents and distributors is required.
 Further, derogation and simplified due diligence should only be availed of when appropriate to do so.

 Next Steps